grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 	- What are some common queries you can run in Loki?
 - What is Loki NOT good at?
 	- Columnar queries - what does that mean?
+		- Loki is row-oriented: it receives data in rows (strings), in files, and stores them on disk.
+Columnar database: define schema and then fill out the column with specific data.
+The key-value pairs become columns.
+Where this matters is in the read path, when it's queried.
+If you wanted to sum up all values in Column A, Loki would have to read the entire row - it's not efficient at this.
+Loki stores rows physically together.
+Columnar databases store columns together.
+		- Prometheus is more of a columnar store (but Ed doesn't feel comfortable saying this)-- this is better for metrics in general.
+Metrics can be thought of as an index for logs.
+You can use recording rules for Loki where you store metrics to Mimir or Prometheus.
+Metrics also normalise data over time -- they're way more consistent over time.
+"Logs are the only true observability signal."
+Metrics are a good way to narrow down logs.
+Next step would be instrumenting for metrics specifically.
 	- "Needle in a haystack" queries
 	- High-cardinality label values - what does that mean?
 - Common Problems you see in the wild